Carl Weathers: Acting career

 Weathers appeared in Michael Jackson's "Liberian Girl" music video and co-starred in the 1996 Adam Sandler comedy Happy Gilmore, as Chubbs, a golf legend teaching Happy how to play golf.
 He reprised the role nearly four years later in the Sandler comedy Little Nicky.
-Filming a fall stunt in Happy Gilmore, Weathers fractured two vertebrae and his osteophytes grew out and connected and self-fused badly.
+Filming a fall stunt in Happy Gilmore, Weathers fractured two vertebrae after which osteophytes grew and fused pathologically.
 He said he was in excruciating pain for three to four years.

 Another notable television role was Sgt.
 Adam Beaudreaux on the cop show Street Justice.
 Afterwards, during the final two seasons of In the Heat of the Night (1992–1994), his character, Hampton Forbes, replaced Bill Gillespie as the chief of police.
 He also played MACV-SOG Colonel Brewster in the CBS series Tour of Duty.

 In 2004, Weathers received a career revival as a comedic actor beginning with appearances in three episodes of the comedy series Arrested Development as a cheapskate caricature of himself, who serves as Tobias Fünke's acting coach.
 He was then cast in the comedies The Sasquatch Gang and The Comebacks.
 Weathers had a guest role in two episodes of The Shield as the former training officer of main character Vic Mackey.

 Weathers provided the voice for Colonel Samuel Garrett in the Pandemic Studios video game Mercenaries: Playground of Destruction.
 In 2005, he was a narrator on Conquest!
 The Price of Victory — Witness the Journey of the Trojans!, an 18-part television show about USC athletics.
 Weathers was a principal of Red Tight Media, a film and video production company that specializes in tactical training films made for the United States armed forces.
 He also appeared in one episode of ER in 2008 during its finale season.